diff7/QuanToaster/README.md

 <br>

 ## Batch experiments: <br>
-To run experiment with different penalty and seed, use "batch_exp.py" and edit **"./configs/sr_config.yaml"**.
+To run experiment with different penalty and seed use "batch_exp.py" and edit **"./configs/sr_config.yaml"**.

 Example:
 ```